Video TDR Failure (atikmpag.sys) on Windows 10 [Solved]

-3) Click the Update button next to your flagged AMD driver and chipset driver to automatically download and install the correct version of them (you can do this with the FREE version).
+3) Click the Update button next to your flagged AMD video card (or your chipset) to automatically download and install the correct version of it (you can do this with the FREE version).

 Or click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system (this requires the Pro version – you’ll be prompted to upgrade when you click Update All).

 IMPORTANT: You need to have the latest version of Intel chipset driver and ATI/AMD graphics card driver in your computer.
 You can download them for free with Driver Easy first.